plotly/academy/README.md

 ### Setup

 1. Clone this repository by entering `git clone https://github.com/plotly/academy.git` into your terminal
-2. When that is finished, enter the directory of the repo with `cd academ`
+2. When that is finished, enter the directory of the repo with `cd academy`
 3. Install the dependencies of this page with `bundle install`

 > Note: See [`Prerequisites.md`](prerequisites.md) if you encounter a problem with the initial setup.